aws-samples/aws-waf-rate-based-rule-customized-block-period/README.md

 2. Make sure that the rate-based rule and the custom rule doesn't have a custom response code set, as the validation script expects a 403 status code on getting blocked by AWS WAF.

-3. Set the rate-based rule’s threshold limit to around 150 for using this script.
+3. Set the rate-based rule’s threshold limit to around 150 requests per 5 minutes for using this script.

 To execute this script, use the following commands from a Linux terminal.
 In the second command below, replace the given URL with your test URL:
 ```